-(b) Partner's pension
+(b) Spouse's pension

-Your Partner will be entitled to a pension if you die after your pension starts.
-The Partner's pension is calculated as follows:
+Your Spouse will be entitled to a pension if you die after your pension starts.
+The Spouse's pension is calculated as follows:

-• 50% of your pension at the rate in force at the date of your death.
+• 50% of your pension.

-Your pension will be the rate of pension you have at the date of your death, and will therefore include any enhancements for Incapacity.
+Your pension will be the rate of pension in force at the date of your death, and will therefore include any enhancements for Incapacity.
 Any reductions for other early payment are ignored.

-However, if you commuted part of your pension in order to provide a lump sum on retirement or surrendered for extra survivor's pension, this commutation or surrender will be ignored for the purposes of calculating your Partner's pension.
+If you commuted part of your pension in order to provide a lump sum on retirement or surrendered for extra survivor's pension, this commutation or surrender will also be ignored for the purposes of calculating your Spouse's pension.